 Specific – Literacy; Mathematics; Understanding the World; Expressive Arts & Design

-At Halesowen Day Nursery, each area of learning and development is implemented through a variety of purposeful planned and free play activities which include a mixture of adult-led, child-initiated & child-led activities, both inside and outside of nursery.
+At Halesowen Day Nursery, each area of learning and development is implemented through a variety of purposeful planned and free play activities which include a mixture of adult-led, child-initiated & child-led activities, both inside and outside.
 Individual children’s current interests are very important in the planning of their activities and subsequent next steps.

-At HDN your child will be encouraged to play and explore, find out, have a go, persevere, be involved, make choices, make links, have their own ideas, voice their opinions and above all enjoy learning and taking part during their time at nursery.
-Activities include, sand, water, nature discovery, planting, role play, singing, instruments, cooking, socialising, listening to & telling stories, heuristic play, treasure baskets, arts & crafts, dressing up, painting, drawing, playdough, clay, sleep & rest, climbing, physical play, cafeteria, puzzles, counting, constructing, computing, mark making and early writing, numbers, letters and much more play and exploration.
+While in our care, your child will be encouraged to play and explore, find out, have a go, persevere, be involved, make choices, make links, have their own ideas, voice their opinions and, above all, enjoy learning and taking part during their time at nursery.
+Activities include, sand, water, nature discovery, planting, role play, singing, instruments, cooking, socialising, listening to & telling stories, heuristic play, treasure baskets, arts & crafts, dressing up, painting, drawing, play-dough clay, sleep & rest, climbing, physical play, cafeteria, puzzles, counting, constructing, computing, mark making and early writing, numbers, letters and much more play and exploration.

 Here at Halesowen Day Nursery, we have a designated SENCO who, alongside colleagues/key carers, has responsibility for identifying, managing and supporting a child's additional needs.
-Discussions and relevant information are shared at your welcome meeting to ensure that we are able to cater for your child's all-round development.
+Relevant information is shared and discussed at your welcome meeting to ensure that we are able to cater for your child's all-round development.
 IEP's and care plans are put in place and we will work with outside agencies when necessary to enable the best activities and environment for your child's progression.